By the numbers: a body count of the Twins' pitching depth for 2014 and myth busting

 Vance Worley (RHSP)

-Group D: Starting and relief pitchers with options and small contracts who have played in the majors for at least one season.
+Group D: Starting and relief pitchers with options with small contacts who played in the majors for at least one season.

 Andrew Albers (LHSP)